beasmith152/Easy-Install-Neuralangelo-includes-updated-dependency-list-/README.md

 The video capture sequence may contain significant motion blur or out-of-focus frames.
 Higher shutter speed (reducing motion blur) and smaller aperture (increasing focus range) are very helpful.

+If you want the entire object you need to record from multiple angles without interuption, also try and control your lighting environment; it does not like bright white reflections and will attempt to render them as solid objects.